d0r1h/SQL/README.md

-Data Analytics Projects in SQL
+This repository contains my Data Analytics Projects in SQL